How to make a program portable the hacker way (the hardest way/the fun way)

 Process Monitor v3.1 – http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx

-A program that log file and registry usage by programs, used to spot registry and file access.
+A program that logs file and registry usage by programs, used to spot registry and file access.

 UPX 3.91 – http://upx.sourceforge.net/